radiantearth/community-sprints/11052019-arlignton-va/prep-work/readme.md

 OGC API - Catalog(ue) aka CAT4 aka OACat.
 SWG is formed, should align with all these efforts well.
 Someone from the community please help fleshing out a page with top topics to discuss, and relevant links of work done.

-## Label Extension

-* Lots of good energy on this at the last STAC sprint - what do we do next?
-* Would be awesome to at least have a demo of a STAC Item with Label extension that is powered by WFS requests instead of static.